AmeriCorps at Springfield College:

 The mission of Springfield College is to educate students in spirit, mind, and body for leadership in service to others.
-As AmeriCorps members in the Springfield College Student Success Corps, students live and share this mission, engaging in service that meets the critical educational needs of Springfield youth.
+Members of Springfield College AmeriCorps programs live and share this mission, engaging in service that meets the critical educational needs of Springfield youth.

 |Josh Schupack, AmeriCorps member|